AnoukSmet/Naturazy/README.md

 * As a user, I want the websit to work well on tablets.
 * As a user, I want the website to be intuitive as they will increase the chance of my booking there
 * As a user, I want to find the contact details quickly, otherwise I will be tempted to book somewhere else.

-1. As a user I want that the website of a potential b&b to speak to my emotions right away.
+* As a user, I want that the website of a potential b&b to speak to my emotions right away.
-I need to have the feeling that I don't want to miss out on the amazing experience.
+* As a user, I need to have the feeling that I don't want to miss out on the amazing experience.
-Pictures are for me the most convincing.
-I expect to see pictures of the rooms, property in general but also of the environment.
-I would also like to have the possibility to get in touch with the property through the website.

-1. When I'm looking for my next holiday, I want the website to be easy to navigate.
+* As a user, I want the website to be easy to navigate.
-I also like to know a bit of information about the owners as a b&b experience is much more personal than going to a hotel.
+* As a user, I also like to know a bit of information about the owners as a b&b experience is much more personal than going to a hotel.
-After reading about the propery and the owners, I want clear information about when I can do the check-in, check-out and the costs for breakfast and parking.
+* As a user, I want clear information about when I can do the check-in, check-out and the costs for breakfast and parking.

-1. When I choose a place to spend my valuable free time, I let myself be guided by experiences of others.
-Testimonials and guest reviews are the most important for me.
-This in combination with appealing images really thrives my decision-making process.
-Links to social media like facebook, tripadvisor etc are key.
+* As a user, I expect that there are links to social media that open in separate tabs.

 <a></a>
 ### **Site owners Goals**